jaywayawyaj/CV/README.md

 <h4 align="center">Fast Learner, Good Problem Solver</h4>

 I have a natural aptitude to pick up new concepts quickly.
-I adept at working out how to use a tool, be it technical or mechanical, and employing it effectively in the right circumstance.
+I am adept at working out how to use a tool, be it technical or mechanical, and employing it effectively in the right circumstance.
 I can also take this knowledge and use it to problem solve swiftly and effectively.
 At many points during Makers Academy I had to utilise these abilities to learn and progress, such as, for example, debugging CORS errors during our final project, which was a concept I'd never encountered previously.

 <h4 align="center">Attention to Detail, Clean Code Lover</h4>